Mbarara district: Overview

 The area covered by the above districts constituted the traditional Ankole Kingdom.
 In 1967, Milton Obote abolished the traditional kingdoms in Uganda.
 When Yoweri Museveni re-established them in 1993, Ankole did not re-constitute itself.

 Mbarara district consists of one municipality (Mbarara Municipality), and nineteen rural sub-counties, organized into two counties.
 Mbarara District covers a land area of 1,778.4 km2, with an average elevation of about 1800 m above sea level.
 The district receives an average annual rainfall of 1200 mm.
 Temperatures range between 17 C and 30 C.

 The district is subdivided into one municipal council, Mbarara Municipality, and 13 sub-counties, namely: 1.
 Kashari 2.
 Bubaare 3.
 Bukiro 4.
 Kagongi 5.
 Kakiika 6.
 Kashare 7.
 Rubaya 8.
 Rubindi 9.
 Rwanyamahembe 10.
 Biharwe 11.
 Kakoba 12.
 Kamukuzi 13.
 Nyamitanga.

 Population

 In 1991, the national census put the population of the district at about 267,500.
-The 2002 national census estimated the district population at about 361,500, with an estimated growth rate of about 2.2%.
-Of these, 51% were female and 49% were male.
-55% of the district population are aged between 0 and 18 years.
+The 2002 census estimated the district population at about 361,500, of which 51% were female and 49% were male.
+The estimated growth rate was about 2.2%.
+55% of the district population was aged between 0 and 18 years.
 In 2012, the district population was estimated at approximately 445,600.